tablackmore/config-and-dotfiles/README.md

 5) Open preferences in iterm2 and profile -> text change non-ascii font to 12pt Meslo LG S Regular for Powerline (Font installed at step 2)

+6) Replace ~/.zshrc ~/.zpreztorc and ~/.gitignore with the one in this directory.

+7) Install nodejs

-6) Setup node to install globals without -g curl https://raw.githubusercontent.com/glenpike/npm-g_nosudo/master/npm-g-nosudo.sh | sh
+8) Setup node to install globals without -g curl https://raw.githubusercontent.com/glenpike/npm-g_nosudo/master/npm-g-nosudo.sh | sh

+9) Goto github login under profile ssh keys, generate and add the ssh key for my new machine.
+Follow the guide on that page.